baramX3/baramX3/README.md

 I am an undergraduate student at Unversity of Texas at Austin (Austin, TX USA) and a newbie to programming.

-I am most interested in studying how the brain interprets external stimuli to create unique perceptions of the world.
-I wish to pursue a career in neuroscience research.
-So, I hope to apply my programming and data analysis skills to research, unraveling the mysteries of the brain.
+I am interested in studying how the brain interprets external stimuli to create unique perceptions of the world, and wish to pursue a career in research.
+So, I hope to apply my programming and data analysis skills to neuroscience research, unraveling the mysteries of the brain.

 In my spare time, I like to read books, watch TV, and sleep- essentially, just relax.